Boolean functions: noise stability, non-interactive correlation distillation, and mutual information

 \section{The most informative Boolean function}

-Let $X\in\{0, 1\}^n$ be a uniform binary string, and let $Y$ be the output of $X$ through a $\text{BSC}(\epsilon)$ channel, i.e., $Y=X+Z$, where the coordinates of $Z$ are i.i.d.
-Bernoulli($\epsilon$).
+Let $X\in\{0, 1\}^n$ be a binary string selected uniformly at random.
+Let $Y$ be the output of $X$ through a $\text{BSC}(\epsilon)$ channel, i.e., $Y=X+Z$, where the coordinates of $Z$ are independent Bernoulli($\epsilon$).
 Let $f$ be a Boolean function.
-Courtade and Kumar {\cite{CK14} conjectured that the dictator function maximizes the mutual information $I(X; f(Y))$ between $X$ and $f(Y)$.
-This is known as the most informative Boolean function problem.
+It is conjectured by Courtade and Kumar {\cite{CK14} that the dictator function maximizes the mutual information $I(X; f(Y))$ between $X$ and $f(Y)$.
+Recall that